mrbid/VoxelPaint/README.md

 ## Info
 Mouse locks when you click on the game window, press ESCAPE to unlock the mouse.

+Arrow Keys can be used to move the view around.

+Your state is automatically saved on exit.
+A backup `world.db2.idle` is updated every time no input is detected for over 3 minutes.

+You can customize the 17 block tileset, in your dataPath you will find a `tiles.ppm` image file, edit this file and save it as a PPM with a `P6 272 16 255` header.
+[Krita](https://krita.org) or [KolourPaint](https://apps.kde.org/en-gb/kolourpaint/) can edit PPM files.

+You can change the mouse sensitivity by passing the new sensitivity as the 1st command line parameter *[default is 0.003]* `./vox 0.003`.

 ## Input Bindings
 * W,A,S,D = Move around based on relative orientation to X and Y.
 * SPACE + L-SHIFT = Move up and down relative Z.